uni-notes/uni-notes/docs/2_Core/Data_Structures_&_Algorithms/01_Algorithms.md

 ## Efficiency of Algorithm

-determined by
+Determined by

-1. Running Time (Time complexity)
-2. Space used (Space complexity)
+1. Space complexity (Space used)
+2. Time complexity (Running Time)

+   This is more important

 Both of the above are defined as a function of input size

-## Experimental Analysis
+## Experimental/Emperical Analysis

 1. Write the program for the algorithm
 2. Run the program with different input sizes